chrisguest75/nix-examples/26_home_manager_machines/nix5530/README.md

 * get nvidia container toolkit working... https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html
 * hyprland
 * vpn??
+* Add instructions on upgrading packages like vscode
+* Add instructions on how to upgrade os.

 NOTES:

-* The legacy 390 driver for nvidia do not install
+* The legacy 390 drivers for nvidia do not install.

 ## Use just